MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 # Prepare to build apps using Microsoft Teams Toolkit

+Teams Toolkit supports environments for creating apps.
+Teams Toolkit also helps to integrate Azure Functions capabilities as well as cloud services in the Teams app you've built.

 :::image type="content" source="../assets/images/buildapps-TTK.png" alt-text="Prepare to build apps using Teams Toolkit":::

+## Build Environments

 Teams Toolkit in Microsoft Visual Studio Code offers set of environments to build your Teams app.
-If you create an app using Teams Toolkit for Visual Studio Code, you can choose anyone of the following environment that best suits your app:
+You can choose anyone of the following environment that best suits your app:

 * JavaScript/TypeScript
 * SharePoint Framework (SPFx)

-## Create your Teams app using JavaScript or TypeScript
+### Create your Teams app using JavaScript or TypeScript

 The apps built with JavaScript have the following advantages: